-Another practical problem is that the confusion in this field makes it difficult for chantable organizations to raise funds for activities that involve advocacy.
-Leaders in the field indicate that charitable foundations, which are critical sources of funds for chantable organizations, are generally very hear of funding projects that might become entangled in a despute with Revenue Canada over the nature and limits of advocacy, chantable activity, and political activity.
-As a result, worthy projects may not attract funding from understandably cautious chantable foundations.
+In addition to frustration, there is an element of fear caused by this confusion because the stakes are very high.
+Revenue Canada can revoke charitable status if a charitable organization steps out of bounds in this area - a very serious and potentially fatal punishment.
+Another practical problem is that the continuou in this field makes it difficult for charitable organizations to raise funds for activities that involve advocacy.
+Leaders in the field indicate that charitable foundations, which are critical sources of funds for charitable organizations, are generally very leave of funding projects that might become entangled in a dispute with Revenue Canada over the nature and limits of advocacy, charitable activity, and political activity.
+As a result, worthy projects may not attract funding from understandably cautious charitable foundations.

-Limits, there is a sense among charitable organizations that Revenue Canada applies there all defined advocacy rules in an inconsistent, arbitrary or discriminatory manner.
-These perceptions, whether production only sucception the confusion and create tension and destruct.
+Finally, there is a sense among charitable organizations that Revenue Canada applies there ill defined advocacy rules in an inconstitute, arbitrary or discriminatory manner.16 These perceptions, whether putilled or not, exacerbate the confusion and create tension and distrust.

-to be tau, consistent application of imprecise law is difficult for Revenue Canada presonnel and contract auditors.
-Unlike traditional furnicial audits, where the accounting principles are generally agreed upon, and its of charitable organizations for compliance with the advocacy rules involve subjective classifications of a broad range of activities mean often complex and changing invitonment.
+To be hur, consistent application of improvise law exdificult for Revenue Canada performed and contract auditors.
+Unlike traditional financial audits, where the accounting principles are generally agreed upon, under of charitable organizations for compliance with the advocacy rules involve aubic two classifications of a broad range of a twitter in an often complex and changing environment.
 Without clear definitions, the auditing process will inevitably be subjective and arbitrary, even with the best intentions and care on the part of the auditors.

-HI) PUMLIC POLICY DEBATE IN GANADA
+III) PUBLIC POLICY DEBATE IN CANADA

-It is widely agreed that full and informed public debate on all issues is a key element of evil society and democracy, and will lead to better public policy decision-making.
-Public expectation of such debate appears to be growing for issues of all kinds and at all levels-local to international.
+It is widely agreed that full and informed public debate on all issues is a key element of civil society and democracy, and will lead to better public policy decision-making.
+Public expectation of such debate appears to be growing for issues of all kinds and at all levels - local to international.